neon-bindings/rfcs/text/0000-task-api-expansion.md

 [summary]: #summary

-This RFC expands the Task API and adds a Worker API to support the needs of long-running work in a Rust thread.
+This RFC expands the Task API and adds a Worker API to support the needs of long-running async work in a Rust thread.
 The expanded Task trait maintains support for running work on the `libuv` thread pool.

 # Motivation